HELPING TEENS STAY BALANCED

 Self-esteem starts developing in early childhood.
 The more a child feels loved, the more they will develop strong self-esteem.
 To help them, parents can:

-During adolescence, it is more friends that young people use as a point of reference for their self-image.
-Such comparisons can be based on distortions of the truth, especially in the age of social media.
-According to Cynthia Graton, a psychoeducator specializing in youth at the l’Institut Philippe-Pinel in Montreal, most young people are hooked on “likes”.
+During adolescence, teens look to their friends as a barometer for their self-image.
+Their comparisons may be based on false or distorted truths, especially in today’s age of social media.
+According to Cynthia Graton, a psychoeducator specializing in youth at the l’Institut Philippe-Pinel in Montreal, most young people are hooked on “likes.”

 Cynthia Graton